 Due to ongoing tree-felling, there is a change which affects the final stages of the course (point 30 onwards).
 Follow the pink flags at all times.

-All runners should have received the following race information by email on Thursday:
+All runners should have received the following race information by email on Thursday morning:

 Before making your way to Box Hill, please ensure that you carefully read the information set out below.
-This email includes a number of important details and instructions, some of which have changed from previous years.
+This email includes a number of important details and instructions, some of which have changed from previous years; please in particular note the information about cut-off times!
 Should you have any questions, please feel free to contact me at ">.